The Ralph Waldo Emerson House

 The stately federal-style Emerson House in Concord honors the life and memory of Ralph Waldo Emerson (1803-1882), a major author and influencer of the Transcendentalism movement of the 19th century.
 The property is registered as a National Historic Landmark.

 The Emerson House has been open to visitors in 1930, except in the winter months.
 It is located at 28 Cambridge Turnpike.

 Concord has a population of approximately 18,000 residents, which may seem modest to some but bear in mind that it was only approximately 2,300 in the mid-19th century.
 From this small community (by today’s standards) sprung a philosophical and educational movement that powerfully impacted many of the leading writers of the day, including Henry David Thoreau and Louisa May Alcott.

-Emerson, Thoreau, and Alcott are all buried at Sleepy Hollow Cemetery in central Concord.
+The remains of Emerson, Thoreau, and Alcott are buried at Sleepy Hollow Cemetery in central Concord.

 What to Read